Pls-Kill-Alex/Meow/README.md

 i like to share my everything!!!

-most of time i with my friends afk and making skins, sorry for if i didnt saw interaction, not because am rude.

 I like horror stories movie anime and games,i play Sally Face,Manny's,IDV,CSGO,CF,Onmyoji,MC,That's not my neighbor.